 This Offering Memorandum constitutes a private offering of securities only in those jurisdictions and to those persons where and to whom they may be lawfully sold and therein only by those entities permitted to sell such securities.
 This Offering Memorandum is not, and under no circumstances is it to be construed as a prospectus, advertisement or public offering of the securities referred to herein.
 No securities regulatory authority or regulator has assessed the merits of these securities or reviewed this Offering Memorandum.
 Any representation to the contrary is an offence.
 This is a risky investment.
+You could lose all the money you invest.
 See "Risk Factors".
-Persons who will be acquiring securities pursuant to this Offering Memorandum will not have the benefit of the review of the material by the securities commissions or similar authorities in Canada.
-The securities offered hereunder will be issued under exemptions from the registration and prospectus requirements of the applicable securities laws of the Province of British Columbia and the rules, regulations and policies thereunder and will be subject to certain resale restrictions.
+Persons who will be acquiring securities commissions or similar authorities in Canada.
+The securities offered hereunder will be issued under exemptions from the prospectus requirements of the applicable securities laws of the Province of British Columbia and the rules, regulations and policies thereunder and will be subject to certain resale restrictions.
 These securities will not be offered for sale in the United States of America.